Amit-Chowdary-Kamma/Retail-sales-performance-analytics/README.md

 Each script focuses on a specific analytical objective, making the project modular, readable, and easy to extend.

-Each script focuses on a specific analytical objective, making the project modular, readable, and easy to extend.

 ---

 ## Why This Project Matters